51Degrees/documentation/src/devicedetection/features/useragentclienthints/overview.md

 - [On-premise web page](@ref Examples_DeviceDetection_GettingStarted_Web_OnPremise)
 - [Cloud console](@ref Examples_DeviceDetection_GettingStarted_Console_Cloud)
 - [Cloud web page](@ref Examples_DeviceDetection_GettingStarted_Web_Cloud)
-- Our [Configurator](https://configure.51degrees.com/) site includes an example on the 3rd page for how to implement a fully client-side solution that calls our cloud service directly.
+- Our [Configurator](@ref Concepts_Configurator) site includes an example (visible after the Resource Key generation) for how to implement a fully client-side solution that calls our cloud service directly.

 The console examples pass UA-CH values directly to the API, so will work in any situation.
-The web examples run as a simple web page, so you will need a browser that supports UA-CH in order to try them out.
+The web examples run as a simple web page, so you will need a browser that supports UA-CH such as Chrome, Edge or other Chromium-based browsers in order to try them out.

 @anchor UACH_Support
 [#](@ref UACH_Support)